 - Cetara: a lovely fisherman village where you can taste a local gastronomic specialty named “colatura di alici” (anchovy extract)

 Option 3: It is very easy to do this day trip on your own as well.
 You just need to catch a train to Sorrento from Naples.
 There are about 3 trains per hour depending on the season and the journey is about an hour depending on the type of train.
 As soon as you exit the train station there is a kiosk where you can buy a bus ticket to either Positano or Amalfi.
 The buses are in front of the station and tickets cost 2-3 euros one way.

 It takes around an hour to get to Positano by bus as the road is small and there is huge traffic especially during the summer and you need even more time to get to the Amalfi village because it is further away.
 Also, during the high season, the queues to take the bus are huge and you might have to ride standing.
 Also, the road is very curvy and a lot of people get sick.

-To get to Capri is very easy.
-You can get a ferry from Naples port or even Sorrento if you are based there.
+Take a ferry from Naples to reach Capri island in about 40 minutes.
 The fast ferry takes 50 minutes to Capri from Naples and tickets cost around 21,50 euros one way.

 Click here for my post: Things to do in Capri

 Spend your last hours in Naples taking the Underground Tour to learn more about some important archeological findings (Naples Underground (napolisotterranea.org))